“You achieved the highest score for any speaker” GARTNER

 Bennett now tours the world, telling his disturbingly true yet funny account of what it’s like to have your identity stolen and revealing the devastating consequences of making a documentary ‘in the public interest’.

-In addition to this, Bennett also speaks to Management and Customer Service Staff (satisfying compliance requirements) showing how the repercussions from clerical, computerised or face-to-face errors can be devastating.
+In addition to this, Bennett also speaks to Management and Customer Service Staff on the subject of Data Protection and GDPR showing how the repercussions from clerical, computerised or face-to-face errors can be devastating.